curtisjiaxin/component/README.md

 ===

 Bread crumds Navigation is also called breadcrumbs.
-Routing is another name for navigation.
-The router is the mechanism for navigating from view to view.
+The bread crumd is the mechanism for navigating from view to view.

 ### grammar: